MemoSainz/MarathonExercise-Java/README.md

 Al final del día.

 Cabe destacar que, al finalizar el día, para dar fin a las inscripciones, se debe ingresar un dni con el valor 0 y un nombre con la palabra “fin”.

+# Exercise in Java

+In the city of Guasave, Sinaloa, the “Immigrant Marathon” is held every year within the framework of the National Immigrant Festival.
+The event has one day of registration the day before the race, so the exact number of registrants that may occur is unknown.

+The Federation of Marathons (organizing body) stated that the following data is requested for the registration of each participant: ID, name and age.

+Regarding the possible categories for registration, the following are handled:

+Minors A (6 to 10 years old)
+Minors B (11 to 17 years old)
+Youth (18 to 30 years old)
+Adults (31 to 50 years old)
+Seniors (over 50 years old)

+A program is needed that, based on the entry of the data and age of each participant, shows on the screen which category they should be registered for.

+At the end of the day.

+It should be noted that, at the end of the day, to end registrations, an ID with the value 0 and a name with the word “end” must be entered.